Manuel-Marquez1/reading-notes/README.md

 However, once a condition returns **False** or encounters a **break** statement - the loop will stop working at that point.

-# CODE-201 Reading Notes

-On November 6th, 2023, I started CODE-201 at Code Fellows Software Development Bootcamp.
-The reading notes for this class will be written down below.